iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

-Thus, instead of first learning a reward and then finding the optimizing policy, one directly finds the optimal policy such that its reward as obtained from
+Thus, instead of first learning a reward and then finding the optimizing policy, one directly finds the optimal policy such that its reward as obtained from (\ref{eq:reward-as-function-of-policy}) corresponds to collected human preferences (i.e., a reward that optimizes (\ref{eq:reward-loss-binary})).
-\ref{eq:reward-as-function-of-policy}
-corresponds to collected human preferences (i.e. a reward that optimizes \ref{eq:reward-loss-binary}).
 Note that while the induced reward function itself is intractable, the differences of rewards remain tractable and can be computed using the learned policy.
-This should be sufficient for practical purposes, where rewards are mostly used to rank completions and e.g., perform rejection sampling.
+This should be sufficient for practical purposes, where rewards are mostly used to rank completions and, e.g., perform rejection sampling.

 The paper includes some more details and a discussion of the interpretation of